Why you can trust Sunlight Media

 , etc.).
 Of course, you will want to switch out the code with your own domain name.

-To take it a step further, in the advent that an external site tries to link to your content, you can provide an alternative image or message to be displayed in its place (such as an image that says “Sorry, the content you are trying to access is from mycoolsite.com”):
+To take it a step further, in the event that an external site tries to link to your content, you can provide an alternative image or message to be displayed in its place (such as an image that says “Sorry, the content you are trying to access is from mycoolsite.com”):

 If an external site tries to link to your content, you can provide an alternative image or message to get displayed in its place.
-An example is an image that says “Sorry, the content you are trying to access is from mycoolsite.com”.
+An example is an image that says “Sorry, the content you are trying to access is from mycoolsite.com.”

 RewriteEngine on RewriteCond %{HTTP_REFERER} !^$ RewriteCond %{HTTP_REFERER} !^https://(www\.)?mycoolsite.com/.*$ [NC] RewriteRule \.(png|jpg|mp4)$ https://www.mycoolsite.com/hotlink-error-message.jpg [R,L]